Keynotes • March 15, 2018

 It could start with the parents, and then to some authority figure, and then to society at large, and so on.
 Both of concrete persons and of things and cultural commands.
 The law is another power that we subscribe to.
 We believe we can walk out in the streets of America.
 No one will come to us with a gun because it would really suck for them if they got caught, so we trust the law.

-And maybe with trust the person’s good intentions, but I think American people don’t really trust other people’s intentions.
+And maybe we trust the person’s good intentions, but I think American people don’t really trust other people’s intentions.
 They’re out for themselves, and they’re going to protect themselves, and they assume the other person’s going to fuck them over.
 And so far as we have laws and police to enforce those laws, we’re okay.
 And then it becomes lawless once those are removed.

 But we believe this.
 We have to believe it in order to sustain our life in this universe, in this world, the modern world.
 The result is that he comes to exist in the imagined infallibility of the world around him.
 You drive down the road and you don’t think the guy coming in the other way is just somebody going to swerve and crash into you.